opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 ## The Plan

 Real change requires frequent communication and widespread awareness.
-The recognition the role of AI and Data Science services within the company is critical, as well as enabling the supporting resources.
+The recognition of the role that AI and Data Science services play within the company is critical, as well as enabling the supporting resources.
 In the last Data Evangelist post I posed several [change management and leadership questions](https://jimgruman.netlify.app/post/2021-02-05-data-evangelist-part-2/).
 The first two:

 - Where exactly is our center of excellence for analytics?